Last Updated on August 2, 2022 by Audrey Scott

 “Oh man.
 What are we in for?”

-(Speaking of drinking, I wake up at 9:30PM and exited the hut to pee.
+(Speaking of drinking water, I wake up at 9:30PM and exited the hut to pee.
 I have seen many a star-stitched sky in my life, but the one overhead at that moment may have been the best I’ve ever seen.
 Getting up to pee in the middle of the night does have its benefits.)

 Day 2: Mandara Hut to Horombo Hut – “This Really Isn’t So Bad”